KrasniKot/holbertonschool-low_level_programming/README.md

 * Scope of variables
 * What are the `gcc` flags `-Wall -Werror -pedantic -Wextra -std=gnu89`
 * What are header files and how to to use them with `#include`

+### C - Makefiles(./makefiles):
+- What are `make`, Makefiles
+- When, why and how to use Makefiles
+- What are rules and how to set and use them
+- What are explicit and implicit rules
+- What are the most common / useful rules
+- What are variables and how to set and use them

 ## AUTHOR
 Emanuel Trias